spillerrec/FlexSquashFiles/doc/specification.md

 If `Header size` is `0`, then the archive is empty and it should not attempt to parse the header segment.

+**TODO:** Reserve the two highest bytes of `Main header size` to select compression method? `0` would be ZSTD so we don't have to worry about it for now.

 **Rationale**
 Including an user-definablee magic code makes it easy to identify a custom file format using this archive format as a base.
 ZIP based formats need to resort forcing the first file to be an uncompressed recognizable string, which even then is not garantied to be at a fixed position.
 With FxSF, checking the first 8 bytes is all there is needed for a codec to tell if it can decode a file.
 This is also wastly less space required than ZIP which needs to specify a file header (including a filename).
-It also makes ensures that conforming implementations know that special restrictions might apply.
+It also ensures that conforming implementations know that special restrictions might apply.

 Header